-Distribution: This species of the southwestern United States and western Mexico is found only in southwestern New Mexico, where it is a permanent resident in southern Hidalgo County and in the lower Gila Valley in Hidalgo and Grant counties.
+Distribution: This species of the southwestern United States and western Mexico is found only in southwestern New Mexico, where it is a resident in southern Hidalgo County and the lower Gila Valley in Hidalgo and Grant counties.
 Within the state, Gila Woodpeckers require well-developed broadleaf riparian woodlands characterized by extensive groves of mature cottonwoods and/or sycamores.

-Current Status: The species was listed as threatened by New Mexico in 1975.
+Current Status: Gila Woodpecker was listed as threatened by New Mexico in 1975.
 The species is listed as endangered by California, where loss of native riparian habitats in the lower Colorado River Valley has reduced populations (Rosenberg et al. 1991).
-NMDGF surveys conducted annually from 1987-2004 and from 2008-2009 found 5-8 pairs in Guadalupe Canyon in Hidalgo County (Walker 2009), and reports from additional southern Hidalgo County sites (including nesting in the Animas Valley) have been encouraging.
-Recent (1996-2005) observations on the east side of the Animas Mountains represent the first for the species from east of the Continental Divide.
-Based on available information, however, numbers have declined in the Gila Valley since the 1970s and have remained depressed.
+NMDGF surveys conducted annually from 1987-2004 and 2008-2009 documented 5-8 pairs in Guadalupe Canyon in Hidalgo County (Walker 2009), and reports from additional southern Hidalgo County sites (including nesting in the Animas Valley) were encouraging.